anushka073/Travel-Management-System/README.md

-Based on the contents of the files `Travel_Draft.zip` and `DBMS MINI PROJECT FINAL.pdf`, here is a professional `README.md` file suitable for your GitHub repository:

----

 # ✈️ Travel Management System

 A **Travel Management System** built as a mini project for the **Database Management Systems (DBMS)** course.
 This project facilitates the booking, viewing, and management of travel plans by both users and administrators.
 It features a clean HTML frontend and a MySQL database backend.